cashapp/misk/docs/internals/service-management.md

 In the above service graph we start the `DatabaseService` first, the `SchemaMigrationService` second, and finally the `MovieService`.
 The `MovieService` doesn't need to express a dependency on the `SchemaMigrationService`, that happens automatically for enhancements.

+## The ReadyService
+This is a symbolic service that's useful to define the relationship, generally, between services which process traffic (i.e. Jetty) and infrastructure services (i.e. persistence stores).

+By having the former depend on ReadyService and the latter enhanced by ReadyService we can force, for example, JettyService to stop before our feature flag service without having to intertwine our dependency graph.

+In general, infrastructure services should enhance ReadyService and application services should depend on ReadyService.

+See more information here [here](..%2F0.x%2Fmisk-service%2Fmisk-service%2Fmisk%2F-ready-service%2Findex.md).

 ## What does this look like?